-Emergency dental emergencies, as defined by the American Dental Association, may be life-threatening.
+As defined by the American Dental Association, emergency dental emergencies may be life-threatening.
 An emergency dental appointment might also require a temporary change of dental procedures, or your oral health care provider may suggest more aggressive treatment such as root canal therapy or oral surgery.

 An emergency dentist in St Petersburg, FL, must give emergency treatment regardless of the reason for the emergency.
 Dental emergencies are categorized as emergency oral problems or EDPS.
 EDPS include tooth extraction and gum and bone grafts.
 Emergency oral problems can happen to anyone at any age and for any reason, so if you suspect that you have an emergency, do not hesitate to contact your dentist immediately.

-Some examples of emergency dental issues include tooth extraction (involving dental extraction) and gum surgery.
-Both of these emergency dental procedures are usually done under the guidance of an anesthesia-trained emergency dentist.
-If you have an issue that may require emergency dentistry, discuss the options with your dentist before you schedule your first appointment.
+Examples of emergency dental issues include tooth extraction (involving dental extraction) and gum surgery.
+These emergency dental procedures are usually done under the guidance of an anesthesia-trained emergency dentist.
+If you have an issue requiring emergency dentistry, discuss the options with your dentist before scheduling your first appointment.

-When you are in need of emergency dentistry, the last thing you want is to wait for a long time because the emergency dentist is not available or the emergency dentist cannot be located.
+When you need emergency dentistry, the last thing you want is to wait for a long time because the emergency dentist is unavailable or the emergency dentist cannot be located.
 In such cases, make sure that you consult a trusted source such as a family member or friend, a dentist or emergency dentist, or emergency medical service providers such as EMTs, ambulance service, fire department, or police.
 When in doubt, call 911 immediately.
 Remember to have your dental records handy, especially the contact information for your dentist.

 To ensure that you can maintain oral health, follow a daily routine that keeps you healthy.
-It would help if you brushed your teeth and gums twice a day; floss twice a day, and make sure that you do a thorough cleaning of all cavity-filled parts of the mouth.
+It would help if you brushed your teeth and gums twice a day, flossed twice a day, and made sure that you did a thorough cleaning of all cavity-filled parts of the mouth.

-Follow an oral hygiene regimen of good nutrition, as well as a routine of dental check-ups.
+Follow an oral hygiene regimen of good nutrition and a routine of dental check-ups.
 This will help you prevent oral cancer and prevent tooth decay.

 Call your dentist's office early if there is a problem.
 By making sure to follow a good oral hygiene program and following good oral hygiene care practices, you can prevent tooth decay, gum disease, and cavities, and even tooth loss.

-Make sure to bring along with you any medication that you may be taking that may affect your toothbrush or your treatment.
+Make sure to bring any medication you may be taking that may affect your toothbrush or your treatment.
 Your dentist is the only person who knows exactly what type of oral hygiene treatment is best for you.
 You can also bring along the prescribed mouthwash that you have been using, but be sure to read the directions on the package and follow them closely.

-If you do have an emergency and you require emergency dental care, make sure you have the phone numbers of your family, friends, and emergency medical services.
-Remember never to try to treat yourself for an emergency without first consulting with your dentist.
-Also, make sure that you have an emergency supply kit with you for basic emergency care needs, such as pain relievers, bandages, adhesive bandages, and sterilized tools.
+If you have an emergency and require emergency dental care, make sure you have the phone numbers of your family, friends, and emergency medical services.
+Remember never to treat yourself for an emergency without first consulting with your dentist.
+Also, make sure that you have an emergency supply kit with you for essential emergency care needs, such as pain relievers, bandages, adhesive bandages, and sterilized tools.

-We are a local and trusted sanitary emergency dentist St Petersburg FL.
+We are a local and trusted sanitary emergency dentist in St Petersburg, FL.
 Make the call so we can help you through this difficult time.